-This section provides an overview of the historical developments related to the DBR crypto-asset and a description of planned or anticipated project milestones as publicly communicated.
-All forward-looking elements are subject to significant uncertainty.
+This section provides an overview of historical developments related to the Lighter project and a description of planned or anticipated milestones as publicly communicated by the project.
+All forward-looking statements are subject to significant uncertainty.
 They do not constitute commitments, assurances, or guarantees, and may be modified, delayed, or discontinued at any time.
-The implementation of past milestones cannot be assumed to continue in the future, and future changes may have adverse effects for token holders.
+The completion of past milestones does not imply that future milestones will be achieved as described, and future developments may have adverse effects for users or holders of the crypto-asset.